SAP-samples/teched2022-IN261/exercises/ex2/README.md

 User: IN261-*** where you replace *** with your user number
 Password: <PASSWORD>

 2. You will see the Message Clients.
-Click on EMGeo.
+Click on IN261_Consumer.

 ![Pic 2](/./images/IN261-ex2-2.png)